 Shelby: Tampa Japanese course instructor

-...education and believe that in order to get the most out of it, students should be challenged and take full advantage of all of their educational resources.
+...to get the most out of it, students should be challenged and take full advantage of all of their educational resources.
 It's very rewarding to see a students succeed and reach their goals through hard work.
 I most enjoy teaching life sciences and writing, but I have a diverse background in many areas.
-In my spare time, I enjoy running, reading novels, baking (and eating) bread, and spending time...
+In my spare time, I enjoy running, reading novels, baking (and eating) bread, and spending time with friends over coffee....
+I believe teachers should be mentors and advisers rather than lecturers.
+The best way to learn is to discover, and so teachers should provide resources and guide students in the right direction without actually handing them the answers to difficult problems.

 Education & Certification